rfcx/arbimon-legacy/TEST_NOTES.md

 # Arbimon Test Notes
 Test Notes are used to list what pages / components / features / user flows are affected by each update.

+## v3.0.67

+- Remove some logic from upload process
+  - Test that flac and wav are uploaded successfully, and show correctly in Recordings page

 ## v3.0.63

 - Add SongMeter file type support